losmi183/ai-assistant/docker/README.md

-# Docker-Symfony-Stack
+# Docker-Php-Apache-MariaDB

-With this Docker-Symfony-Stack it's possible to setup a local development environment in seconds.
-Every component is selected for running Symfony 6 in a flavored way.
+Setup for Symfony framowork based on php 8.3 and MariaDB 11

 ## Getting started
 Copy the .env.dist file and edit the entries to your needs: